Alexmruth/SIT305ass2/readme.txt

 Maybe something like that.
 There are many ways to do it, it just depends on what information would be most helpful to you for each line of speech, and the speech overall.

+## Thanks Henry!
+I appreciate the suggestions!
+Implementing it has significantly reduced  the amount of code I use.